-USC College Prep will update its discipline policies regularly to reflect changes in legislation related to student behavior.
+USC Hybrid High School will update its discipline policies regularly to reflect changes in legislation related to student behavior.
+If such changes are material in nature, they will be submitted to the District for review in line with its material revision process.